Investing

 You may have heard the phrase ‘don’t put all your eggs in one basket’ but what does it mean in terms of investing?
 If your portfolio has a high percentage in shares (often called equities), you could think about branching out into other asset types like bonds.
 A corporate bond is a loan taken out by a company – instead of going to a bank the company gets the money from investors who buy its bonds.

-Different assets behave in different ways, for example, shares rise and fall rapidly over time – this is called volatility.
+Different assets behave in different ways.
+For example, shares can rise and fall rapidly over time – this is called volatility.
 The more volatile an asset, the higher the risk and equally the less volatile an asset the lower the risk.
 Bonds are generally less volatile than shares so investing in a mix of assets spreads the risk and boosts your potential for more steady returns.
 But, as with all investments, nothing is guaranteed.

 Higher-risk, more volatile investments like shares can offer higher returns.
 And when it comes to the level of risk that’s right for you, your age and your life-stage matter.

 Generally, the longer you want to invest for, the more risk you can afford to take.
-You might not be too worried when your money goes up and down on a daily basis if you’re not planning to access it for 30 years.
+You might not be too worried when the value of your investments goes up and down on a daily basis if you’re not planning to access them for 30 years.
 But if you’re looking to take your money soon or you’re close to retirement, it might work out better if you dial down your risk levels.

 If you’re not sure how much risk you’d like to take with your investments, speaking with a financial adviser can help.
 If you don’t already have one you can find an adviser on our Get financial advice page.